-This site, situated off Sloan Drive in the suburb of Leda, operates as a local museum for the Kwinana areas.
+This site, situated off Beacham Crescent in Medina, operates as a local museum for the Kwinana areas.
 It houses an important collection of buildings and objects that tell the stories of the unique settlement, development and history of the area.

 About Smirk's Cottage - Information Handout

 A museum displaying objects from the local area is open to the public in a building donated by Alcoa in the 1980s.